Migrating to Apollo Server 4

 In Apollo Server 3, the apollo-server-core package defines an ApolloServer "base" class, which each integration package (apollo-server-express,apollo-server-lambda, etc.) subclasses with a slightly different API.
 This packaging structure means that new integration package releases are lockstep versioned to Apollo Server itself, making it challenging to support major versions of frameworks and add integration-specific changes.
 Additionally, Apollo Server 3 doesn't provide a way to add new integrations for additional frameworks.

-Apollo Server 4 takes a different approach to integrations by providing a stable web framework integration API, which includes explicit support for framework life cycles.
+Apollo Server 4 takes a different approach to integrations by providing a stable web framework integration API, which includes explicit support for serverless framework life cycles.

 The new @apollo/server package contains: